techdada/heytech_mqtt_bridge/README.md

 Control HeyTech roller shutters from MQTT.
 Based on the great work of Jey-Cee and ansgarschulte (https://github.com/Jey-Cee/ioBroker.heytech)

 To make it useable independently of ioBroker it communicates purely by MQTT instead of being an ioBroker adapter.
 So far only the basic functions are tested, so open/close and goto Position of the shutters.

 ## requirements

-* Heytech shutter controller.
+* A Heytech shutter controller.
 I am using RS879M, but the others which have a LAN connection available should work, too.
 * Heytech LAN module.
 * MQTT broker (in best case having TLS1.2+ enabled and having a proper authorization concept, at least user/password protection)
 * Any MQTT client.
 I am using most frequently mosquitto-cli tools (Linux), MQTT Dash (Android) and Home Assistant (www.home-assistant.io).
 Others should do well, too.